JoseRoca/WinFBX/docs/Databases/ODBC Classes/CODBC Class.md

 **CODBC** is a wrapper class on top of ODBC.

-The main purpose of the class if to ease the use of the ODBC API, that is notoriously difficult to use.
+The main purpose of the class is to ease the use of the ODBC API, that is notoriously difficult to use.

 **Include files**: CODBC.inc, CODBCDb.inc, CODBCStmt.inc.